 Each LAN can be assigned its own separate Wireless SSID so they remain separated even on the Wireless LAN.
 This is the equivalent of having two completely separate access points and ideal for public and private networks in the same location or wireless LANs for two separate companies.

-Order in the next 3 hours 38 minutes and select next day delivery at checkout*
+Order by 17:00 on Wednesday and select next day delivery at checkout*

 *Subject to delivery address